CAC Reader Not Working on Windows 11 — Fix

 net start SCardSvr

 Same result, fewer clicks.
-If the service restarts and your system still doesn’t recognize the card, move to the next section.
+If the service restarts and your system still doesn’t recognize the card, move on.

 Update CAC Reader Drivers

-Frustrated by a week of failed logins and a ticket that IT just kept marking “under review,” I eventually fixed my own machine by pulling the correct driver directly from the manufacturer’s site and doing a clean install through Device Manager.
-It took about twelve minutes and I felt like an idiot for not doing it sooner.
+Frustrated by a week of failed logins and a ticket IT kept marking “under review,” I eventually fixed my own machine by pulling the correct driver directly from the manufacturer’s site and doing a clean install through Device Manager.
+Twelve minutes.
+I felt like an idiot for not doing it sooner.

-Windows 11 sometimes installs a generic USB smart card driver that technically works but causes intermittent failures — particularly with older readers like the SCR3310 v2.0 or the Identiv uTrust 3700 F. The generic driver doesn’t always handle the USB polling correctly, which means the OS sees the reader hardware but fails to enumerate the smart card chip inside your CAC.
+Windows 11 sometimes installs a generic USB smart card driver that technically functions but causes intermittent failures — particularly with older readers like the SCR3310 v2.0 or the Identiv uTrust 3700 F. The generic driver doesn’t always handle USB polling correctly, so the OS sees the reader hardware but fails to enumerate the smart card chip inside the CAC.
+That’s what makes correct driver installation endearing to us troubleshooters — it’s boring, unglamorous, and it works.

 Finding the Right Driver